 ClassA1

 In this section, we analyze the sequences from ClassA1 of the JVET CTC.
+These are 10-bit sequences that have a resolution of 3840x2160.

-Figure 11 shows the SC analysis of all the sequences, while Figure 12 shows the SC MaD histograms.
+Figure 11 shows the SC analysis of all the sequences f, while Figure 12 shows the SC MaD histograms.
 Similarly, Figure 13 and Figure 14 show the TC analysis and TC MaD histograms respectively.
 We also plot the 2D average SC-TC distribution of all the sequences in this pool in Figure 15.
 Figure 16 shows the per-frame noise variation in each of these sequences.